schwaben-github/SwagLabs/README.md

 ---

-## PhotoGalleryTestAutomation
+## SwagLabsTestAutomation

 ### Automated LivingDoc Generation

-This project uses SpecFlow with .NET 8 and generates LivingDoc documentation for your BDD scenarios.
+This project uses SpecFlow with .NET 8 and generates LivingDoc documentation for BDD scenarios.

 ### How to Run Tests and Generate LivingDoc

 1. **Run the provided script:**
-   - Use the `run-tests-with-livingdoc.bat` script in the root directory to run your tests and automatically generate the LivingDoc HTML report.
+   - Use the `run-tests-with-livingdoc.ps1` script in the root directory to run your tests and automatically generate the LivingDoc HTML report.
    - The script will:
      - Run all tests in the `SwagLabsTestAutomation` project.
      - Generate `TestExecution.json` (required for LivingDoc).